 If you want to try making gluten free sourdough pizza crust, you can start by making this easy sourdough starter!
 It takes 5 days to ferment, and I should have that crust recipe up by then.

-- Pizza sauce spices like basil, oregano, garlic powder, salt, and pepper.
+- Spices like basil, oregano, garlic powder, salt, and pepper.

 Can you use fresh herbs?

 Given how hard it has been to find some ingredients lately, I am giving you a few options so you can enjoy pizza anytime!
 This is a pizza sauce made with tomato paste recipe.
-If you can't find it in your store, you can substitute ketchup.
+You can substitute ketchup if you can’t find it in your store.

 - Make your pizza sauce spicy by adding crushed red peppers.